ilixindri/twitter/README.md

 # Twitter
-Twitter API via endpoint with Selenium to get Cookies and BrowserMobProxy to get csrf-token.
+Twitter API Free with Selenium to get Cookies and BrowserMobProxy to get csrf-token.
 Use requests.